Clemapfel/crisp/docs/hardware_acceleration/gpu_side.md

 ## 2.4 Shaders

 Along the trivial types mentioned above, `crisp::State` offers two more variables to bind: *textures* (which we will learn in the next section), and *shaders*.
-A shader is a program, it's source code is stored somewhere and when it is registered, source code is send to OpenGL and compiled into essentially a binary.
+A shader is a program, it's source code is stored somewhere on the disk and when it is registered, source code is send to OpenGL and compiled into essentially a binary.
 We can do so like this:

 ```cpp
 auto shader_source = State::register_shader("/path/to/shader.glsl");
 ```

 In `crisp`, all user-defined shaders are fragment shaders.
-This is because 2d image processing does not need any 3D functionality like depth, vertices, stencils, etc..
+This is because 2d image processing does not need any 3D functionality like depth, vertices, stencils, etc. so it is all handled implicitely by `crisp` in the background.
+When we refer to shaders, henceforth we always mean fragment shaders.
 Each shader has the following form:

 ```glsl
 #version 330 core